Flavour composition and entropy increase of cosmological neutrinos after decoherence: Neutrino oscillations: two-flavour case

 \subsection{Relation of Lindblad formalism and averages}

 We observe that the expressions (\ref{eq:averagedflavour0}) -- (\ref{eq:averagedflavour3}) are identical to the expressions (\ref{eq:sollindbladflavour0}) -- (\ref{eq:sollindbladflavour3}) asymptotically ($\rho^{\rm L}_{{\rm f}i} \simeq \bar \rho_{{\rm f}i}$), i.e.\ if the oscillation phase $x$ is large enough then decoherence has happened.
 The averaged density matrix agrees with the microscopic density matrix after decoherence.

-At this point it is interesting to investigate some special cases and compare them to known results from the literature.
-For maximal mixing ($\theta=\pi/4$), the time averaged solution with arbitrary initial condition becomes

-Thus the density matrix of maximally mixing neutrinos does not depend on the mixing of the initial flavour distortion.
-The probabilities to find a neutrino in the first or second flavour state are equal, and the amount of mixing is constant.
-For initial conditions in which the neutrinos are in pure flavour states ($\rho_{{\rm f}1} (x_i)=0$), the time averaged density matrix is proportional to the unit matrix, as one would expect.
+It might be tempting to conclude that decoherence and averaging over time (or perhaps momenta) would be equivalent.
+This has actually be proposed in previous literature, see e.g.~\cite{Ohlsson:2000mj}.
+However, a closer investigation reveals that this is not the case.

-We can apply our calculation to experiments which test solar, reactor or atmospheric neutrinos.
-We show below that our general result can be specialised to the situation presented by Ohlsson \cite{Ohlsson:2000mj}, who compares the decoherence described by a Lindblad operator with the (de)coherence of a Gaussian wave package.
+Let us apply our calculation to experiments which test solar, reactor or atmospheric neutrinos, in order to revisit the arguments given in \cite{Ohlsson:2000mj}.
 The neutrinos of interest in oscillation experiments are relativistic, i.e.\ $q \approx E$ and thus $\Delta(a,q) \approx \Delta m^2/2E$ (with energy $E$), and propagate in non-expanding space [$(1/H) {\rm d} \ln a = dt, a = 1$].
 We find the oscillation phase (\ref{eq:timevariable22}) becomes

 where the distance $L$ is the distance travelled by neutrinos at the speed of light.
 The decoherence term becomes

 For the analysis of neutrino oscillation experiments, one usually measures the amount of neutrinos that were emitted in one flavour and are detected in either the same or the other flavour.
 This corresponds to a maximal initial distortion (e.g. $\delta = 1$ corresponds to $\rho(x_{\rm ini}) = \left| \nu_1 \rangle \langle \nu_1 \right|$).
 The well-known result, including a decoherence term, for the probability to measure the second flavour is now easily recovered, $P_{1 \to 2}(L,E) = \mbox{tr}[\left| \nu_2 \rangle \langle \nu_2 \right| \rho(x)]$)